Benefits of the scholarship

 How to apply

-- The University will carefully review your application and consider you for this scholarship.
-You will be advised of an outcome in January 2020.
+- The University will carefully review your application and consider you for a Molecular Virology/Structural Biology Scholarship.
+You will be advised of an outcome in February 2020 if you are unsuccessful for a Molecular Virology/Structural Biology Scholarship.

 Who to contact for further information